TheOnly8Z/RimWorld_ReasonablePyromania/README.md

 ## Mental States

 Several new mental states that correspond to break levels.
-They can trigger as mental break, or randomly if the fire need is not satsified.
+They can trigger as mental break, or randomly if the fire need is not satisfied.

 ### Self-immolation
 Only occurs if fire need is below 1%, and never as a mental break.